Biography: Jim Morris

 A life-long-learner, Jim has a Master of Science degree in Workforce Education & Development and a Master of Arts degree in Multicultural Special Education, along with undergraduate degrees in Education, Survival & Rescue Operations and Instruction of Technology and Military Science.
 He completed post graduate coursework in Organizational Management and technical training in network engineering, programming and website design and development.
 Jim's teaching experiences are in primary education, secondary education and post-secondary education with teaching credentials and certifications in Special Education, Business Education and Technology Education.

-Jim's post military involvement includes Disabled American Veterans, of which he is a lifetime member and a National Rifle Association life member.
-A licensed pilot and a motorcycle enthusiast, Jim's affiliations also include Wisconsin Department of Veterans Affairs, the United States Air Force Pararescue Association and Air Force Security Forces Association.
+Jim's post military involvement includes Disabled American Veterans, of which he is a lifetime member and is a National Rifle Association life member.
+A licensed pilot and a Harley-Davidson motorcycle enthusiast, Jim's affiliations also include Wisconsin Department of Veterans Affairs, the United States Air Force Pararescue Association and Air Force Security Forces Association.